phovea/phovea.github.io/welcome/architecture.md

 Example Apps: LineUp, TACO
 Example Plugin: Importer

-### Extension or Typescript Module?
+### Extension or TypeScript Module?

-Both extension and typescript modules are smaller reusable components that can be used by one or more apps.
+Both extension and TypeScript modules are smaller reusable components that can be used by one or more apps.
 They also don't have their own repos (single .ts file).

-​​Extensions are special kinds of typescript modules​ and tend to be used by multiple apps while ts modules are typically only used by their own application.
+Extensions are special kinds of TypeScript modules and tend to be used by multiple apps while ts modules are typically only used by their own application.

 ### TypeScript Modules